vitalinvent/flipper_cardiograph/docs/README.md

-## flipperscope
+## flipper_cardiograph

-Oscilloscope application - apply signal to pin 16/PC0, with a voltage ranging from 0V to 2.5V and ground to pin 18/GND.
+Electro cardio graph application based on AD8232 board for the flipper zero, apply signal to pin 16/PC0, with a voltage ranging from 0V to 2.5V and ground to pin 18/GND.

 ## Guide